 Travel from Lisbon to Seville.

-is the fastest way to get from Lisbon to Seville, but it can get expensive; especially if you do not book well in advance.
+is the fastest way to get from Lisbon to Seville.
+If you search well in advance you can find affordable tickets

 Make sure to check also car-pooling